What Is Asset Liability Management?

 2) Asset Coverage Ratio

-The higher the asset coverage ratio, the more asset, the company is having to pay off its debt.
+The higher the asset coverage ratio, the more assets the company has to pay off its debt.
 Companies should at least have this ratio as more than 1.

 #1 – Banking Industry

 #2 – Insurance Companies

 Insurance companies provide two types of insurance: life and non-life.
-Non- life insurance is property and vehicle insurance.
+Non-life insurance is property and vehicle insurance.
 Insurance companies receive payment from other parties, but they are liable to pay some lump sum amount as and when required.
-So they will have to make sure that at any time, they are having the funds available to pay off these liabilities.
+So they will have to make sure that they have the funds available to pay off these liabilities at any time.

 #3 – Benefit Plan

 Benefit Plans such as future retirement plans take some funds out of employees’ salaries and then, in the future, pay this amount with the applicable rate at the time of retirement.
-These groups need to make sure that they have funds to meet these liabilities.
+Therefore, these groups need to ensure that they have funds to meet these liabilities.